dolphindb/release/1.10/README.md

 * Fixed a bug: in equal join, if the data type of the joining column is STRING in the left table and SYMBOL in the right table, and if the right table has only 1 row, the result is incorrect in that it always return an empty table. (**1.10.10**)
 * Fixed a bug: in joining a DFS table and a dimension table, if all the following conditions are met: (1) no records satisfy the joining conditions; (2) wildcard (\*) is used in the select clause; (3) DFS table name and the table alias used in joining are different; (4) there is a column with the same name in both tables, then the system will throw an exception that it cannot find the column with the same name in both tables. (**1.10.10**)
 * Fixed a bug: the results are erroneous when a large size dictionary is serialized asynchronously. (**1.10.11**)
+* Fixed a bug: after enabling high availability for the controller node, if a transaction involves too many partitions so the RAFT message length exceeds 64K, the metadata will be truncated when the RAFT message is replayed after restarting the system. (**1.10.12**)
+* Fixed a bug: if a SQL statement has the WHERE clause, and if the GROUP BY clause contains multiple fields, and if the second or a subsequent field in the GROUP BY clause uses function `segment`, the result does not match the expectation. (**1.10.12**)

 ## DolphinDB GUI